Quantcast

 Travel abroad

-Some of the specifics in the indictment include Adams and a travel companion allegedly receiving two free round-trip flight upgrades to India, via Turkey, from a Turkish airline in 2016 — when Adams served as Brooklyn borough president.
+Some of the specifics in the indictment include Adams and a travel companion allegedly receiving two free round-trip flight upgrades to India, via Turkey, from Turkish Airlines in 2016 — when Adams served as Brooklyn borough president.
 Those business class upgrades, which Adams did not publicly disclose, were worth over $12,000.

 The indictment also alleges that Adams and two travel companions were put up in the Bentley Suite in the St. Regis Istanbul hotel at a heavilly discounted rate — $600-a-night down from the standard rate of $7,000.
 He allegedly did not disclose to the city the discounted hotel room either in order to hide the foreign influence of Turkish nationals.